DivineOmega/eloquent-attribute-value-prediction/README.md

 # 🖥️🧠💪 Eloquent Attribute Value Prediction

-** ❤️ Machine Learning For Laravel Developers! ❤️ **
+❤️ **Machine Learning For Laravel Developers!** ❤️

 ---

 ![Tests](https://github.com/DivineOmega/eloquent-attribute-value-prediction/workflows/Tests/badge.svg)

-Predict attribute values for your Laravel Eloquent models using machine learning!
+Install this pacakge, and you'll be able to predict attribute values for your Laravel Eloquent models using the power of machine learning!

-You can use a very simple syntax, to predict both categorical and continuous (numeric) attributes.
-Take a look at the example below.
+With an intuitive syntax you can predict the values of both categorical (string) and continuous (numeric) attributes.
+Take a look at the examples below.

 ```php
 $animal = new \App\Models\Animal();